 Here’s what we got on our review unit, with the screen’s brightness set at around 120 nits (~40 brightness).

 This configuration comes with a 180 W power-brick, but actually a compact one for its capacity.
-There’s no quick charging, so the battery fills up in about 1 hour and 30 min.
+There’s no quick charging, so the battery fills up in between 1 hour and 30 min and 2 hours.

 Price and availability